 After picking up Reagan, Bouvier dropped the teen off at his interview.
 But before he let him go, Bouvier told him that whatever Dairy Queen offers, he’d double it for him to start working with Papa Roux, according to the conservative news site TheBlaze.
 After his interview, Reagan soon found out that the Dairy Queen decided to fill the position with another candidate.
 But Bouvier told Reagan that he’d have a job waiting for him at Papa Roux on Monday.

 In speaking to the TV station, Reagan talked about how he needed the break.
 After his mother died two years ago, he was forced to stay at home to take care of his siblings.
 He was only able to earn a high school diploma through GED.
 Speaking Friday after hearing about this new job, Reagan said his “heart’s racing…I’m just too excited, just excited to start.”

-Hunter Business School is an ACICS (Accrediting Council for Independent Colleges and Schools) nationally accredited institution.
-ACICS institutions strive for high levels of student achievement through a comprehensive definition of placement with a well-defined rate calculation formula.
+Hunter Business School is an MSA-CESS (Commission on Secondary Schools, Middle States Association of Colleges and Schools) nationally accredited institution.
+MSA-CESS institutions strive for high levels of student achievement.

 An institution shall document that each student calculated in the placement rate obtained gainful employment in the recognized occupation for which he or she was trained or in a related comparable recognized occupation.